 North!
 Or Be Eaten has slightly more concerning content than On the Edge of the Dark Sea of Darkness—not that it contains anything inappropriate per se, but some of its scenes are more vivid than those in the previous book.
 Battles are more frequent in this book, and there are more wounds described (not graphically); the protagonists are also forced to watch one or more of their companions be captured or harmed on a few occasions.
 Furthermore, the emotional range undergone by the characters in this book is more extreme than that in the previous book, ranging from deep grief, to guilt, to anger.
 (Note: Peterson does not glorify such emotions, but nevertheless recognizes that they are a very real obstacle and part of life.)
 Overall, this book presents only the elements necessary to portray the forces of evil in the story as really and truly evil and a legitimate challenge to the characters; this should not prove a problem for most readers in the intended age range.

 Based on this book’s readable style, engaging humor, and lack of major concerning content, it is recommended for readers ages 10 and up.

-Disclaimer: As a member of the official Launch Team for the series’ re-release this year, I received a free uncorrected proof copy of North!
+Disclaimer: As a member of the official Launch Team for the series’ re-release in 2020, I received a free uncorrected proof copy of North!
 Or Be Eaten.
 However, all views and opinions expressed here are my own.
 In other words, these are great books.
 (Go check them out if you haven’t already.)